ekafyi/party-playlists-nextjs/README.md

 # CONTEXT=production
 ```

-I use Netlify, which automatically adds the last two items in the config on their remote environment.
+I use Netlify, which automatically adds `URL` and `CONTEXT` on their remote environments.
 I use `process.env.URL` in some parts of the code; search and modify as needed if you use a different service.

 Lastly, make sure your remote environment configuration contains the same values.
 Refer to these docs if you use Netlify or Vercel:
 - https://docs.netlify.com/configure-builds/environment-variables/